LeeL-Systems/LeeL-Blog/_posts/2015-05-24-About_LeeL_Blog.md

 LeeL Blog allows you blog for free usingEvernote ( [www.evernote.com](www.evernote.com)) as your post editor andGithub ( [www.github.com](www.github.com) )as your website host.

-Using our blog template, you can create your new blog in seconds, without anyprogramingknowledge orhassle.
+Using our blog template, you can create your new blog in seconds, without anyprogramingknowledge norhassle.

 You canchoose topost in standard HTML or the well known Markdown syntax of formating.